AzumattDev/OdinsQOL/README.md

 This mod contains a collection of patches from various sources (all MIT/GNU GPL licensed sources) in order to bring you the best collection of QOL and tweaks in one spot

+`Install on all clients and the server.`

+`This mod uses ServerSync, if installed on the server and the config is set to be forced, it will sync all configs to client`

+`This mod uses a file watcher.
+If the configuration file is not changed with BepInEx Configuration manager, but changed in the file directly on the server, upon file save, it will sync the changes to all clients.
+Please keep in mind that logging out or rebooting might be required for some configuration changes, as not everything can update immediately`

 ### Having issues?
 Post them on my GitHub for me to not forget! (https://github.com/AzumattDev/OdinsQOL/issues)

 # Changelog (latest patch listed first)
+#### 0.8.8
+* Change auto repair default value to false and change to sync with server's setting.
+Requested by Tyson#28262
+* Remove the ability to override your player name in the chatbox.
+Valid complaints with this feature have been made, and I have decided to remove it.
+I had forgotten that this was a feature, and I apologize for the inconvenience.
+* Fix issue created in last version if you didn't have the BiFrost enabled.
+Reported by Tyson#28262.
+I forgot that the BiFrost is optional, and didn't code for that.
+My bad.
 #### 0.8.7
 * Mimic FastLink v1.1.0 update.
 Allow prompting for password still.
 Disable GUI when in loading screen.
 * Add config option to disable the portal hover tag (thanks to @wackymole)
 * Keep an eye out for another update this weekend, I'm working on changing more things.
 This update was released to fix some compatiblity issues with other mods.
 #### 0.8.6
 * WardIsLove v 3.0.1 compatibility update.
 #### 0.8.5
 * Turn QuickAccessBar into a HotKeyBar (Thanks to [Blaxxun](https://github.com/blaxxun-boop) in a [GitHub commit](https://github.com/AzumattDev/OdinPlusQOLMods/commit/56f5d28a98c24b9a965463ae0720ab62582de25d)).
 Reflected in OdinQOL.
     * This provides some compatibility with Jewelcrafting and other mods that might need to modify the QuickAccessBar.
 * Added new config options for hotkey texts and allow overflow of hotkey bindings.
     * You can now override the hotkey text for each hotkey.
 Should you need it to be different than the default.

 ##### 0.8.4
 * Update SkillGainFactor config descriptions to make more sense.